CosmWasm/cw-plus/README.md

 ## Quality Control

 One of the basic metrics of assurance over code quality is how much is covered by unit tests.
-There are several tools available for Rust to do such analysis and we will describe one below.
+There are several tools available for Rust to do such analysis, and we will describe one below.
 This should be used as a baseline metric to give some confidence in the code.

 Beyond code coverage metrics, just having a robust PR review process with a few more trained eyes looking for bugs is